Starting a Homelab? Top Five Things to Consider

 2. Hardware

 There are many different options for hardware to host your homelab.
+You can using a cost effective single board computer like a Raspberry PI Here or use an enterprise server.
+I actually have both in my homelab.
 Here are some examples:

 • Single Board Computers (SBC) (eg. Raspberry Pi)